websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/using-data-providers-to-populate-form-options.md

 # Using Data Providers to Populate Form Options

 _Select from List_ fields can hold many options.
 Those options can be automatically supplied by using the JSON web services registered in Liferay DXP or any other third party REST web service.
-To learn more about data providers in general, see [Introduction to Data Providers](./introduction-to-data-providers.md).
+To learn more about data providers in general, see the [Data Providers Overview](./data-providers-overview.md).
 This article walks users on how to invoke a JSON web service, configure the data provider, and add the data provider to a form.

 ## Prerequisites

 One example is to populate a Select field for a user's "Country" when collecting personal information on a form.

-[Create a form](../../creating-forms.md) that includes the following:
+[Create a form](../creating-forms.md) that includes the following:

 * **Country**: a Single Select field.